 And then we watched mine go wrong.

-It kinda felt like being killed
+It felt like being killed

 After all that preparation and procrastination, I finally pushed the button on November 27, 2014.
-A week later, over the space of a few terrifying days, about 80% of my organic traffic went buh-bye, and my income with it.
-My consultant agreed the dip was alarmingly steep, but it was temporary and the customers would be back soon.
+A week later, over the space of a few terrifying days, 80% of my organic traffic went buh-bye, and my income with it.
+My fancy consultant agreed the dip was alarmingly steep, but it was temporary and the customers would be back soon.
 But the nightmarish days of the crisis ticked by and it only got worse: 85% loss of traffic, then 90% for Christmas.
 Merry ho-ho-holy shit!

 The little publishing business I’d spent a decade on — my surprising success story, my idealistic legacy, my retirement plan — was floating face down in the water.
+I felt like I was being killed myself.

 I was preparing for a sudden career change when the rank-o-meter twitched.
 The traffic started to come back.
 Which felt like coming up for air after a close call with drowning.
 But it climbed back to only about half of what I’d had originally, and then no more.
 So by early January I had half my business back…